-As your guests arrive it’s lovely to offer them a drink from Sutter Home Family Vineyards to get in the festive spirit.
+As your guests arrive at the beginning of the party it’s lovely to offer them a drink a glass of wine from the bar cart.

 I set up a wine bar near the door.
-It makes it easy for guests to serve themselves through out the evening, and is a great way to welcome them in with a lovely glass of Sutter Home Wine.
-Sutter Home Family Vineyards Wine is the perfect wine to bring people together and make them feel at home.
-With so many different kinds to choose from at a great price, there’s truly something for everyone.
+It made it easy for guests to serve themselves through out the evening, and is a great way to welcome them in with a lovely glass of wine.

 Wine and cheese are the perfect pair, and inspired the wine and fondue theme.

 Christmas Fondue Party Table Setting